 NEW PROGRESS 8 MEASURE

-Each student will also receive the following information:
+Each pupil will also receive the following information:

-- Attainment 8 – showing the student’s average achievement in the same suite of subjects as the Progress 8 measure.
+- Attainment 8 – showing the pupil’s average achievement in the same suite of subjects as the Progress 8 measure.

 - English and Mathematics – If your child achieved a C grade or better in both English (either Language or Literature) and Mathematics.

 - The EBacc – If your child achieved good grades (A*-C) across a range of academic subjects.

 Below is a mock example of the results a student will gain at the end of Year 11: